 The phrase “Junior,” was not spoken in a friendly tone that day.
 Yet, it was the greeting we had for each other the rest of his life.
-Even when he was in his 80s and I in my 70s, Lou Brock called me “Junior.”
-And I called him “Junior.”
+Even when he was in his 80s and I in my 70s.

 He called me “Junior,” but, for a few years, at least, Lou Brock called me “Rich Humboldt,” which always brought a cackle from fellow Hall of Famer Bob Gibson.
 I answered to either but mostly to “Junior.”

-Later in our lives, it might be only once or twice a year but we’d catch up — at the writers’ dinner, or spring training, or, unfortunately when he was fighting one of his many medical enemies — diabetes, loss of part of his leg, blood cancer, a heart ailment and a stroke that limited his speech a bit, which was hard because Lou Brock did love to talk.
+Later in our lives, it might be only once or twice a year that we’d catch up.
+At the writers’ dinner, or spring training, or, unfortunately when he was fighting one of his many medical enemies — diabetes, loss of part of his leg, blood cancer, a heart ailment and a stroke that limited his speech a bit, which was hard because Lou Brock did love to talk.

 “The only way I believed I had a stroke was that I couldn’t talk for a week,” Brock said a year ago in spring training.

 Through therapy, his voice recovered to a degree.
 But he managed an uproarious laugh when he was kidded that sometimes he didn’t make a lot of sense anyway when he was speaking.

 “That was pretty good,” said Brock, bumping fists with a friend.
 “You’re probably right.”